-The Health Insurance Portability and Accountability Act passed by Congress in 1996 made sure you had easy access to health care as you passed from one employer to another.
-HIPAA protects health information and includes: privacy, security and breach notification.
-The privacy rule provides rights about a person’s health information, limits how someone’s health information can be used and shared.
-The security rule provides how an individual's health information must be secured by administrative, technical and physical safeguards.
+The Health Insurance Portability and Accountability Act passed by Congress in 1996 helps ensure easy access to health care as you change from one employer to another.
+HIPAA protects health information and includes privacy, security and breach notification.
+The privacy rule provides rights about a person's health information and limits how someone's health information can be used and shared.
+The security rule provides guidance on how an individual's health information must be secured by administrative, technical and physical safeguards.

 What is PHI?

-Protected Health Information is: individually identifiable health information in any form that is created, received, maintained or transmitted by a HIPAA-covered entity, and relates to a person’s healthcare condition, provision of healthcare, or payment for the provision of healthcare, as further described and defined in the HIPAA privacy rule.
+Protected Health Information is individually identifiable health information in any form that is created, received, maintained or transmitted by a HIPAA-covered entity, and relates to a person's health care condition, provision of healthcare, or payment for the provision of healthcare, as further described and defined in the HIPAA privacy rule.
 PHI includes demographic information unless such information is de-identified.
-PHI includes, without limitation, “electronic protected health information” and unsecure PHI.
-PHI includes PHI of a deceased person for 50 years of the date of death.
+PHI includes, without limitation, "electronic protected health information" and unsecure PHI.
+PHI includes PHI of a deceased person for 50 years after the date of death.

 What is PII?